SUBSCRIBE TO OUR FREE NEWSLETTER

 "Increasingly, people are ready for a peace footing with nature."

 Shifting to renewable energy--the core of McKibben's mobilization--is essential.
 But this alone won't avert climate disaster.
-Even if we stopped fossil fuel emissions this minute, it would take centuries to bring CO2 down to appropriate levels.
-Plus, what remains unspoken: We could suck all the CO2 we want out of the atmosphere and still suffer the droughts, floods, heat waves and wildfires we now associate with climate change.
-We're blind-sided by carbon, as if breaking our fossil fuel addiction were all that's needed to restore climate dynamics.
+Even if we stopped fossil fuel emissions this minute, bringing CO2 down to appropriate levels would take centuries.
+Plus, what remains unspoken: We could suck all the CO2 we want out of the atmosphere and still suffer the droughts, floods, heat waves, and wildfires we now associate with climate change.
+We're blind-sided by carbon, as if breaking our fossil fuel addiction was all that's needed to restore climate dynamics.
 Climate is too complex to be reduced to a single variable.

 Many ecological processes that influence climate reflect the movement and phase change of water.
 While carbon dioxide traps heat, water vapor acts as conveyer of heat, retaining and releasing heat as it circulates.
 Consider transpiration, the upward movement of water through plants.
-This is a cooling mechanism, transforming solar radiation to latent heat embodied in water vapor.
+This cooling mechanism transforms solar radiation into latent heat embodied in water vapor.
 According to Czech botanist Jan Pokorny, each liter of water transpired converts 0.7 kilowatt-hours of solar energy, an amount comparable to the capacity of, say, a large room air conditioner.
-A single tree can transpire upwards of 100 liters of water in a day.
-That's a lot of cooling power--not to mention the shade, the drawdown of carbon, and everything else a tree does for us.
+A single tree can transpire over 100 liters of water daily.
+That's a lot of cooling power--not to mention the shade, the carbon drawdown, and everything else a tree does for us.

 "An astounding level of cognitive dissonance is built into our economic model as one is rewarded for extracting wealth from nature in a way that diminishes the natural systems upon which that wealth is built."